1. Can I install the tube myself?

 15. The stem pulled off the tube after installing it.
 Why?

 If the stem pulls off the tube it means there was excessive pressure on the stem.
 The number one reason we see it happen is the tube was installed flipped over with stem offset wrong.
+Other reasons we see it happen are assembling the stem wrong on TR4 or TR6 stems or attempting to install a tube on a tubeless only wheel that can not accept a tube due to incorrect postioning of stem hole.
 The valve stem on most tubes is offset to one side.
 When the tube comes completely sucked flat it can be difficult to tell which way it is offset.
 You have a 50-50 shot of getting it wrong if you don't take the time to inflate the tube first and mark the stem offset before installing it.
 If you install the tube flipped over with stem offset wrong the tube will roll up inside as you inflate it.
 It rolls and then bends the stem over and begins pulling on it.
 It will either rip the stem out of the tube or pull the round base of the valve stem loose where it is vulcanized to the tube.
 Something has to give.
 The TR13 stems will sometimes pull back inside the wheel as you inflate and you can realize the mistake before ruining the tube.
 The threaded stems such as TR4 or TR6 as well as the TR218 air/water stems have zero forgiveness if you install them with the stem offset wrong.
 They are bolted in the wheel and can't pull back inside, it will ruin the tube every time.
 There is no warranty for ripped stems or stem bases pulled loose, that is caused by an installer error not a manufacturing defect.

 16. I installed the tube, the tire went flat, there is a hole in the tube.
 Why?